jtrauntvein/cross-platform-build/README.md

 * env (string[], optional): Specifies a collection of environment variables that can be defined for the child process.
 * shell (boolean, optional): Set to true if the child process should be run within a shell.
 * ignore_exit_code (boolean, optional): Set to true if the exit code for the child process should be ignored.
+* check_inputs (object, optional): Optionally specifies properties "sources" and "outputs" which should both be an array of strings. the "sources" property identifies the list of file names (with paths relative to the target working dir) that are operated upon and the "outputs" property also identifies a list of file names (with paths relative to the target working dir) that are expected to be output by the process.
+If any of the expected inputs are missing or have last changed time stamps that are newer than any of the outputs, then the target program will be run.
+If not, the target program will not be run.
+If this parameter is not specified, the target program will be run unconditionally.
 * options (object, optional): Specifies the options structure that is created when this target type is built within a sub-project.

 The return value for this function will be the object that is generated to track the state of the task.